Days before peace talks, top NSCN-IM leaders, 16 others join rival Naga group

 Ravi, who is also the governor of Nagaland, had said last week that the NSCN-IM has adopted a "procrastinating attitude to delay the settlement raising the contentious symbolic issues of separate Naga national flag and constitution on which it was fully aware of the government of India's position".

-Yeputhomi asserted that the geo-political situation demands that the Nagas be more pragmatic at this juncture.
+Yeputhomi asserted that the geopolitical situation demands that the Nagas be more pragmatic at this juncture.

 He accused NSCN-IM 'chairman' Q Tuccu and the outfit's 'ato kilonser' (prime minister) T Muivah of being "insensitive to the Naga people's plea for an honourable solution".